Jaeoc/lmhyp/README.md

 lmhyp
 =====

-This package provides an easy way to test hypotheses about continous predictors in multiple regression.
-A hypothesis may for example be that variable1 and variable2 both have a positive correlation with the outcome variable, but that the correlation of variable1 is stronger.
-This package enables formal testing of such hypotheses and is particularly useful for testing multiple contradicting hypotheses.
+This package provides an easy way to test hypotheses about continuous predictors in multiple regression.
+Simply fit a linear model in R with `lm`, specify your hypotheses and test them with `test_hyp`.
+The package enables formal testing of hypotheses using a default Bayesian prior and is particularly useful for testing multiple contradicting hypotheses.
 A tutorial paper for the package is forthcoming.

 Basic example
 -------------